 - Pick a name you previously used from the first drop-down, then choose the name you prefer from the second drop-down (the one you already claimed most likely).

 If you have more than 2 contributions, you may need to repeat this.

 A contributor alias applies to all of the repositories in a single project.
 This feature cannot be used to combine statistics from more than one project.

-Avatar images on Ohloh are provided by Gravatar, a service which allows you to use a single avatar image across all Gravatar-enabled web sites.
+Avatar images on Open Hub are provided by Gravatar, a service which allows you to use a single avatar image across all Gravatar-enabled web sites.
 Sign up for a free Gravatar account to associate your email address with an avatar image.

 Go to your profile page by clicking the “My Profile” button on the top of your browser.
 Now click the Edit tab and then the Change Password link.

 Your kudos are not lost, they are merely not visible until the next nightly update.

 All new accounts on Open Hub are assigned a default KudoRank of 1.
 Open Hub recalculates kudo scores only once each day.
 If you take actions that will change your KudoRank, you will not see the change until after the daily update.

 For example, there may already be some kudos associated with some code you wrote for a project.
 If you associate this code with your Open Hub account, it may take 24 hours before these kudos are transfered to your account.
 During this time, the project report and your account page will both show your existing account KudoRank, which is only 1 if your account is new.